 All the sensors are working properly and are sending real-time data to the administrator.
-Now consider, the cache on the side of the robot arm is filled and spooling cannot be carried out properly.
+Now consider, the cache on the side of the robot arm is filled, and spooling cannot be carried out properly.
 In such cases, the administrator will be sending data for initiating actions, but the robot arm will ignore it.

 This will happen because the instruction already in the cache is not removed and new data are not reaching the micro-controller for which the arm did not act as per the new instructions.

-This is a memory address failure which could not be addressed by the administrator's software.
+This is a memory address failure that could not be addressed by the administrator's software.
 A solution would be sending an interrupt signal which would halt the robot arm for a moment and the cache could be overwritten by the new information and restarted.

-Therefore the purpose of the hardware configuration testing is to see whether the software is able to perform if there is lack of hardware elements in the system.
+Therefore the purpose of the hardware configuration testing is to see whether the software is able to perform if there is a lack of hardware elements in the system.